 <eascmd64> bench report <benchmark_task_name>Parameters

-<eascmd64> bench report benchmark-xgb-test-b514The system returns information similar to the following output:
+<eascmd64> bench report benchmark-xgb-test-b514The system returns a response similar to the following.

-[OK] Benchmark task benchmark-demo-test-c7eb report url: http://eas-benchmark.oss-cn-chengdu.aliyuncs.com/summary/benchmark-demo-test-c7eb-10004.htmlEnter the URL displayed in the output into the address bar of your browser to view the task report.
+[OK] Benchmark task benchmark-demo-test-c7eb report url: http://eas-benchmark.oss-cn-chengdu.aliyuncs.com/summary/benchmark-demo-test-c7eb-10004.htmlOpen the URL in your browser to view the stress test report.

 Start a stress testing task